 Eczema Creams For the Face

-Zerafite Barrier Repair Moisturizer is the best face cream that is safe for eczema-prone skin.
+Zerafite Barrier Repair Moisturizer is the best eczema cream that is safe for eczema-prone skin.
 Choose it if you have dry skin, itching and scaling but no inflammation.
-This hydrating skin barrier cream replenishes lost lipids and soothes and nourishes the skin- leaving it moist and hydrated.
+This hydrating eczema cream replenishes lost lipids and soothes and nourishes the skin- leaving it moist and hydrated.
 This eczema cream is a gentle cream that contains soothing niacinamide in addition to many beneficial fatty acids.
 Niacinamide works in conjunction with the mutilamellar emulsion technology to strengthen the skin barrier by increasing ceramide and fatty acid levels in the skin, as well as retaining moisture.

 If your skin has inflammation from eczema with patches and plaques that are pink or red, then you have skin inflammation.
 The best face cream to calm inflammation when you have atopic dermatitis is Zerafite Soothing and Calming Moisturizer.
 This soothing barrier cream is perfect for eczema because it has grape seed oil, glycerin, that also hydrate skin.
 This rich cream also contains soothing argan oil and niacinamide help to reduce inflammation and calm skin.
 Argan oil in particular is a key anti-inflammatory ingredient, which makes Zerafite Soothing and Calming Moisturizer an ideal calming cream for use on the face.